CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ca-unified-infrastructure-management-on-windows.md

 CA UIM is available as a Blueprint for deployment on a new server.

 #### Steps to deploy to New Server Blueprint
-1. Access the Blueprints library.
+1. Login to the Control Portal.
+From the Nav Menu on the left, click **Orchestration > Blueprints Library**.

 2. Search for *CA UIM on Windows*.